knadh/dictpress/docs/documentation/docs/data-structure.md

 # Data structure

 dictpress is language agnostic and has no concept of language semantics.
 It stores all data in an SQLite database file in just two tables entries and relations.
 To make a universal dictionary interface possible, it treats all dictionary entries as UTF-8 strings that can be searched with SQLite's fulltext capabilities by storing search tokens alongside them.
 The tokens that encode and make the entries searchable can be anything—simple stemmed words or phonetic hashes like Metaphone.
+See [tokenization](../tokenization).

 All content, the entry words and their definitions, are stored in the `entries` table.
 Entry-definition many-to-many relationships are stored in the `relations` table, represented by `from_id` (entry word) -> `to_id` (definition word), where both IDs refer to the `entries` table.

-### Built-in fulltext languages
-dictpress bundles a Snowball stemming algorithm library which supports basic stemming/tokenization for the following languages.

-- arabic
-- danish
-- dutch
-- english
-- finnish
-- french
-- german
-- greek
-- hungarian
-- italian
-- norwegian
-- portuguese
-- romanian
-- russian
-- spanish
-- swedish
-- tamil
-- turkish

-These are specified in the config.toml configuration, eg: `tokenizer = english, tokenizer_type = default` or in CSV imports as `default:english`.

 ## Database tables